red1turtle/Windows-Event-Template-Navigator/ReadME.md

 ## In one sentence

-This app is a browser-based workbench for exploring Windows event templates, linking them to MITRE ATT&CK detection strategy content, decorating them with HELIX rules, and mapping parser output to a HELIX field taxonomy.
+This app is a browser-based workbench for exploring Windows event templates, linking them to MITRE ATT&CK detection strategy content, decorating them with SIEM rules, and mapping parser output to a SIEM field taxonomy.